Big East Conference

 Owner/organizer of Madrid Open tennis tournament and Ion Tiriac in scheduling and related disputes with Women’s Tennis Association (WTA)

-Donald Fehr is the Executive Director of the National Hockey League Players' Association (NHLPA), a position he held since December 18, 2010.
-Since joining the NHLPA, Don has focused his efforts on building active participation by players in their union, and has travelled extensively to meet and consult with players around the league.
+Donald Fehr is the Executive Director of the National Hockey League Players’ Association (NHLPA), a position he held since December 18, 2010.
+As the NHLPA’s Executive Director, Don has focused his efforts on building active participation by players in their union, and has travelled extensively to meet and consult with players around the league.

-Don helped build the strength of baseball's union by keeping the players involved and informed, and developed a strong consensus on all important issues.
-He has done the same at the NHLPA.
+Don helped build the strength of baseball’s union by keeping the players involved and informed, and developed a strong consensus on all important issues.
+He has done the same over the last decade at the NHLPA.

 Tulane Law School